 - ½ teaspoon sugar (skip if using milk bread)

 - 2 tablespoon coriander leaves chopped finely

 - Heat a pan and toast the bread until crisp on both the sides.
 Cool completely.
 Cut them to small cubes and set aside.

-- Pour oil to the same pan and fry cashews or peanuts until golden.
+- Pour oil to the same pan and on a medium heat fry cashews or peanuts until golden, crunchy and aromatic.
 Set these aside with bread.

-- Add mustard and urad dal.
+- Add mustard seeds and urad dal (optional).
 Saute till urad dal turns lightly golden.

 - Next add green chilies and curry leaves.
 Saute until the leaves turn crisp.

 - Sprinkle hing.
 Add onions and saute until they turn golden.
-Saute the ginger paste as well.
+Saute the ginger paste as well for 30 seconds.

 - Next add tomatoes, salt and turmeric.
+Note that your bread is salted so add only as required, start with ¼ teaspoon.
 Saute until tomatoes turn soft and mushy.

 - Then add chili powder and sugar.
-Saute for 2 mins until the raw smell goes off.
+Saute for 1 to 2 mins until the raw smell goes off.

-- Pour 3 to 4 tbsp water and mix.
+- Pour 3 to 4 tablespoons water and mix.

 - Cook until the mixture turns thick.
-Check spice and salt.
-Add more if needed.
+Taste test and adjust salt if required.

 - Add bread cubes and cashews.
-Mix to coat the spice mixture to bread.
+Mix gently to coat the bread with the onion tomato masala.

 - Sprinkle coriander leaves.

 - Serve bread upma hot.
-Sprinkle some lemon juice if desired.
+Sprinkle some lemon juice.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.